HilmiUnn/pawaPay_J13/README.md

 - Almost all Thread.sleep command lines are used to show action, no need to use in real test
 - I have tried to use almost all related annotations even if not necesaary
 - I have added dependencies and related annotations for parallel execution but I could not run in parallel( most probably my fault)
-- I have created a .csv file and I got tje user informations from this dummy csv file to fill contact form
+- I have created a .csv file and I got the user informations from this dummy csv file to fill contact form

 ##**Notes Related With Website:**
-- "pawaPay" logo which at the API Docs page does not redirect the user to home page
+- "pawaPay" logo which located at the API Docs page does not redirect the user to the home page
 - "support@pawapay.co.uk" link which located on authentication part of API Docs page, opens **404 Page Not Found** page